Parent School Letter request

 To request your Parent School Letter, complete the following:

-Turn these documents into the Office of the Registrar, either in person in Room 121 Strong Hall, via email at firstname.lastname@example.org or via fax at 785-864-3900.
-The office will process your paperwork and issue the letter directly to the secondary school.
+The Office of the University Registrar will process your paperwork and issue the letter directly to the secondary school.

 If you are seeking a degree at another school but taking a class at KU, you are considered a "Guest Student."
 Have the VA Certifying Official at the school where you are seeking a degree send the KU VA certifying official a "Parent School Letter" so that your enrollment at KU can be certified to the VA.